 Check online or at the admissions office of the particular medical school for the average MCAT score of those admitted to evaluate how your MCAT score compares with others.
 Through a subscription offered by the American Association of Medical Colleges, you can look at the average MCAT score of students who matriculate and other admissions standards for particular medical schools.

 Medical schools consider undergraduate GPA scores in medical school admissions.
 Theoretically, a high GPA might counter the potential negative effects of a low MCAT score.
-As a practical matter, though, a medical school applicant with a higher MCAT score usually had higher a GPA than an applicant with a lower GPA.
+As a practical matter, though, a medical school applicant with a higher MCAT score usually had a higher GPA than an applicant with a lower GPA.

 What if You Don’t Have a Good MCAT Score?

-Your MCAT score and GPA weigh considerably to medical school decision makers, as they represent relied-upon predictors of success.
+Your MCAT score and GPA weigh considerably to medical school decision-makers, as they represent relied-upon predictors of success.
 An MCAT Score below the average of those matriculating can make your admission more difficult, but not necessarily impossible.
 If you have concerns about whether you have a good MCAT score or grade-point average, your extra-curricular activities can help your application.
 In actuality, these factors outside of your grades and MCAT test play a significant role with medical schools considering prospective students.
 Many schools include certain extra-curricular activities among the minimum requirements for admission.

 MCAT and GPA Grid for Applicants and Acceptees to U.S. Medical Schools, 2017-2018 through 2019-2020